pawanraocse/local-agent/copilot-index.md

 # Copilot Index: Local-Agent Project

+## TODO / Recent Updates
+- [x] Integrated LangChain ReAct agent via `AgenticAIService` (`app/agentic/agent_service.py`) for advanced code generation and tool use.
+- [x] Added robust error handling, DTO usage, and structured logging throughout the agent and API layers.
+- [x] Switched to model auto-selection logic in `config.py` for test/dev speed.
+- [x] Updated prompt engineering and agent execution for smaller models and better reliability.
+- [x] Improved project index to reflect new agentic architecture and flows.

 ## Overview
 Local-Agent is a Python-based backend service designed for local AI agent orchestration.
 It leverages Docker for containerization and supports integration with Ollama for LLM operations.
 The project is structured for modularity, testability, and clean separation of concerns.